 - What would you do if your primary systems were to fail right now?

-- Could your organisation benefit from cloud-based DR?
+- Could your organization benefit from cloud-based DR?

 If your responses have left you questioning your current set up, or if the thought of your business-critical services being unavailable brings you out in a cold sweat, it might be time to consider Disaster Recovery as a Service (DRaaS).